sibiraj-s/ngx-editor/docs/src/content/docs/commands.md

 title: Commands
 ---

-Commands is a getter function, creates new transaciton whenever called.
+Commands is a getter function and each command creates new transaciton.

 ```ts
 this.editor.commands